Credit: Haley Hill Photography

 10/8

-Room rates start at $299, but if you can’t make it for an overnight just yet, recreate The Lafayette vibes at home with the hotel’s Spotify playlists curated by CH Projects Chief Experience Officer Brian Eastman.
+Room rates start at $299.
+However if you can’t make it for an overnight just yet, recreate The Lafayette vibes at home.
+Listen to the hotel’s Spotify playlists curated by CH Projects Chief Experience Officer Brian Eastman.

 The Lafayette Hotel